parizeaujj/NBA_Betting_App/README.md

 Fabrizio Herrera - linked firebase to the upcoming contests tab [U034], contributed to manual tests

 Member 3 - main tasking

-**note**: Sprint 4 and onward will contain updates to your artifacts as appropriate for the current sprint, as well as continuous improvements to your software and updated product demos.